SineadMorris/ushr/README.md

 ### Model fitting and output visualization

-To fit the model to this data in just one line of code we use the `ushr()` function.
+To fit the model to these data in just one line of code we use the `ushr()` function.
 This processes the data to filter out any individuals who do not suppression viral load, or who violate other inclusion criteria (described in the vignette), and then fits the model to each remaining trajectory.
 Note that only subjects with a minimum number of measurements above the detection threshold can reliably be fit.
 The number can be specified by the user, but we recommend at least six observations for the biphasic model and three for the single phase model.

 ``` r
 model_output <- ushr(data = actg315, detection_threshold = 100)